qvu50015/Search/README.md

 # CodeSearch

-Search your GitHub repositories with **natural language** — find code by concept, not by filename or keyword.
+Search your GitHub repositories with **natural language**.
+Find code by concept, not by filename or keyword.

 Ask *"where do we verify the session token"* and get the auth code back, even if you don't remember the function name.
 CodeSearch indexes your repos into vector embeddings and runs semantic similarity search over them.